benfc1993/localdocs/README.md

 ## Generating docs

-Running the script is done by calling `repo-docs`.
+Running the script is done by calling `localdocs`.
 This will look for any markdown files within the project directory with the documentation extension which defaults to `doc.md`.

 This will generate a `docs.doc.md` file at the root of the repository.